p2k3m/AutoDiary/README.md

    yarn build
    ```

-## GitHub Actions

-Two workflows automate infrastructure management:
+## CI/CD (GitHub Actions)

+The repository includes workflows for deploying and destroying infrastructure.
+Both require repository variables `AWS_ACCOUNT_ID`, `AWS_REGION`,
+`DOMAIN_NAME`, and `HOSTED_ZONE_ID`, and a secret `AWS_ROLE_ARN` used to
+assume deployment roles.

-- **Deploy infrastructure** (`deploy.yml`): runs on pushes to `main` or manually with `workflow_dispatch`.
-Execute locally with `gh workflow run deploy.yml`.
+- **Deploy infrastructure** (`deploy.yml`): runs on pushes to `main` or on
+  demand.
+Trigger from the Actions tab or locally with:
+  `gh workflow run deploy.yml`.
-- **Destroy infrastructure** (`destroy.yml`): removes stacks and empties S3 buckets.
-Trigger manually from the Actions tab or with `gh workflow run destroy.yml`.
+- **Destroy infrastructure** (`destroy.yml`): removes stacks and empties S3

-## Optional features
+  buckets.
+Trigger from the Actions tab or with:
+  `gh workflow run destroy.yml`.

+## Weekly review Lambda

-The `weekly-review` Lambda summarises each user's week using the configured AI provider and runs every Sunday at 19:00 UTC.
-Deploy `packages/infra/lib/weekly-review-stack.ts` if this feature is desired; otherwise it can be omitted.
+An optional scheduled Lambda summarises each user's week using the configured
+AI provider.
+It runs every Sunday at 19:00 UTC and writes summaries back to the
+user's data bucket.
+Deploy `packages/infra/lib/weekly-review-stack.ts` to
+enable the feature; omit the stack to skip weekly summaries.